 Healing from Adult Therapist/Clergy Abuse

-Did you know that you are 37 more likely to be raped by your psychiatrist than the general public?
+Did you know that you are 37 times more likely to be raped by your psychiatrist than the general public?
 That over 6,000 people a month search Amazon books for the phrase “when therapists abuse clients?”

 After Amy is groomed and abused by a local psychiatrist and church elder, her life is shattered.
 Clinging to her relationship with Jesus, she begins her healing journey.
 Now a decade later, she outlines 18 stages of healing she walked through which brought her from victim to victor.